Guides to inclusive practice, to help make your service, program or project intersex-friendly.

-Guidance for employers, union representatives and staff on intersex issues in the workplace.
+Guidance for employers, union representatives and staff on intersex issues and inclusion in the workplace.

 OII Australia is proud and delighted to partner with Pride in Diversity to publish the Employers’ guide to intersex inclusion.
 Written by Morgan Carpenter and Dawn Hough, the guide is kindly sponsored by IBM.
 A world-first, the guide presents information about intersex for employers and is available as a free PDF download…

 If you are writing about intersex people, our bodies, identities and human rights concerns, this page outlines why we use words the way we do.